- How Sleep Works

 - Sleep Health

 When it comes to sleepless nights, people seek out all kinds of solutions, from behavioral lifestyle changes to sleeping pills.
 Since sleeping pills can be addictive, many opt for natural supplements instead.

-One such supplement that’s making a name for itself its sleep-promoting qualities is magnesium.
+One natural supplement that’s making a name for itself is magnesium.
 This common mineral not only helps you fall asleep in the first place, but it helps you enjoy deeper, more restful sleep as well.

 In order to sleep, your brain needs to feel tired and relaxed, so it naturally starts winding things down toward the end of the day, preparing for sleep.
 Magnesium helps push this process along through its interactions with your melatonin levels and nervous system.